JustTemmie/steam-presence/README.md

 # Non Steam Games
 ahh... the non steam games

-so for a bit of background of why this might seem a bit weird at first Steam's actual API does not report non steam games in ANY capacity
+so for a bit of background of why this might seem a bit weird at first Steam's actual API does not report non steam games in ANY capacity.

-so the solution for this, web scraping - loading a website in the background, reading the data off it, and closing it - redoing this every minute
+so the solution for this, web scraping - loading a website in the background, reading the data off it, and closing it - redoing this every minute.

-performance wise it's actually fine, being reasonably light weight and on anything reasonably modern this should be fine, due note though - on battery powered devices this will shorten the battery life by i would GUESS around 5-30 minutes, depending on it's configuration
+performance wise it's actually fine, being reasonably light weight and on anything reasonably modern this should be fine, due note though - on battery powered devices this will shorten the battery life by i would GUESS around 5-30 minutes, depending on it's configuration.

 change the enabled field to true

-download your cookies for steam, i'm unsure how long these stay valid for as i'm writing this so this might be a non issue or this might be pain - not sure
+download your cookies for steam, i'm unsure how long these stay valid for as i'm writing this so this might be a non issue or this might be pain - not sure.

-download the addon that matches your browser
+download the addon that matches your browser.

 https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/